microsoftgraph/aspnetcore-connect-sample/README.md

 3. In Solution Explorer, open the **appsettings.json** file in the root directory of the project.

    a.
-For the **AppId** key, replace `ENTER_YOUR_APP_ID` with the application ID of your registered Azure application.
+For the **AppId** key, replace `ENTER_YOUR_APP_ID` with the application ID of your registered application.

    b.
-For the **AppSecret** key, replace `ENTER_YOUR_SECRET` with the key of your registered Azure application.
+For the **AppSecret** key, replace `ENTER_YOUR_SECRET` with the password of your registered application.
 Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.

 4. Press F5 to build and run the sample.
 This will restore NuGet package dependencies and open the app.

    >If you see any errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.

-5. Sign in with your work or school account and grant the requested permissions.
+5. Sign in with your personal (MSA) account or your work or school account and grant the requested permissions.

 6. You should see your profile picture and your profile data in JSON on the start page.

 7. Change the email address in the box to another valid account's email in the same tenant and choose the **Load data** button.
 When the operation completes, the profile of the choosen user is displayed on the page.

 8. Optionally edit the recipient list, and then choose the **Send email** button.
-When the mail is sent, a Success message is displayed below the button.
+When the mail is sent, a Success message is displayed on the top of the page.

 ## Key components of the sample
 The following files contain code that's related to connecting to Microsoft Graph, loading user data and sending emails.

-- [`appsettings.json`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/appsettings.json) Contains values used for authentication and authorization.
+- [`appsettings.json`](MicrosoftGraphAspNetCoreConnectSample/appsettings.json) Contains values used for authentication and authorization.
-- [`Startup.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Startup.cs) Configures the app and the services it uses, including authentication.
+- [`Startup.cs`](MicrosoftGraphAspNetCoreConnectSample/Startup.cs) Configures the app and the services it uses, including authentication.

 **Controllers**
-- [`AccountController.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Controllers/AccountController.cs) Handles sign in and sign out.
+- [`AccountController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/AccountController.cs) Handles sign in and sign out.
-- [`HomeController.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Controllers/HomeController.cs) Handles the requests from the UI.
+- [`HomeController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/HomeController.cs) Handles the requests from the UI.

 **Views**
-- [`Index.cshtml`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Views/Home/Index.cshtml) Contains the sample's UI.
+- [`Index.cshtml`](MicrosoftGraphAspNetCoreConnectSample/Views/Home/Index.cshtml) Contains the sample's UI.

 **Helpers**
-- [`GraphAuthProvider.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphAuthProvider.cs) Gets an access token using ADAL's **AcquireTokenByAuthorizationCodeAsync** method.
+- [`GraphAuthProvider.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphAuthProvider.cs) Gets an access token using MSAL's **AcquireTokenSilentAsync** method.
-- [`GraphSDKHelper.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphSDKHelper.cs) Initiates the SDK client used to interact with Microsoft Graph.
+- [`GraphSdkHelper.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphSDKHelper.cs) Initiates the SDK client used to interact with Microsoft Graph.
-- [`GraphService.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphService.cs) Contains methods that use the **GraphServiceClient** to build and send calls to the Microsoft Graph service and to process the response.
+- [`GraphService.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphService.cs) Contains methods that use the **GraphServiceClient** to build and send calls to the Microsoft Graph service and to process the response.
    - The **GetUserJson** action gets the user's profile by an email adress and converts it to JSON.
    - The **GetPictureBase64** action gets the user's profile picture and converts it to a base64 string.
    - The **SendEmail** action sends an email on behalf of the current user.

 **TokenStorage**
-- [`SessionTokenCache.cs`](https://github.com/microsoftgraph/aspnetcore-connect-sample/blob/master/MicrosoftGraphAspNetCoreConnectSample/Helpers/SessionTokenCache.cs) Sample implementation of an in-memory token cache.
+- [`SessionTokenCache.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/SessionTokenCache.cs) Sample implementation of an in-memory token cache.
 Production apps will typically use some method of persistent storage.

 ## Contributing